apriltaoyvr/lenore-next/content/wiki/function-attitude/functions/perception.md

 ---
+title: Perception
 description: A page for the perception attitudes (Sensation and Intuition)
-title: Perception
 aliases:
   - Perception
   - introverted perception
   - extraverted perception
+  - Pe
+  - Pi
 tags:
   - perception
 ---
 _Perception attitudes_ are [irrational](/wiki/our-difficulties/terms-with-nonobvious-meanings) attitudes.
-In other words, they govern seeing concepts as what they are ([Sensation](/wiki/function-attitude/functions/sensation)) and what they could be ([Intuition](/wiki/function-attitude/functions/intuition)).
+In other words, they govern seeing concepts as what they are ([Sensation](/wiki/function-attitude/functions/sensation)) and what they could be or imply ([Intuition](/wiki/function-attitude/functions/intuition)).

 See [Truth-and-Language Exegesis](../../exegeses/truth-and-language-exegesis.md).